Visiting Armenia, Azerbaijan, Georgia

 Modern Armenia is considerably smaller than ancient Armenia, which at the height of its power included parts of modern-day Iran, Turkey, and Iraq.
 (You can read more about ancient Armenia in this article.)
-In 8th Century BC, the Urartian king Argishti I founded the city of Erebuni, which is today’s Armenian capital, Yerevan.
+In 8th Century BC, the Urartian King Argishti I founded the city of Erebuni, which today is Armenia’s capital, Yerevan.
 After the decline of the Kingdom of Urartu, the Caucasus was taken over by Cyrus the Great’s Achaemenian Empire, followed by Alexander the Great, the Roman Empire, and the Sasanid dynasty of Persia.

 For the next two centuries, the Georgian kingdom became a strong regional power, developing its own art and literature and extending its cultural influence across the Caucasus.
 When David’s great-granddaughter Queen Tamar (1184−1213) ascended the throne as Georgia’s first female ruler, her kingdom controlled a vast territory that stretched from western Azerbaijan to eastern Turkey.

 Georgia’s Golden Era ended with Tamar’s death as the invasions continued.
-Next to invade the region were the Mongols, who ruled the South Caucasus from the 12th century to the late 1330s, and the Asian conqueror Timur, which led several invasions into the Caucasus until 1403.
+Next to invade the region were the Mongols, who ruled the South Caucasus from the 12th century to the late 1330s, and the Turco-Mongol conqueror Timur, who led several invasions into the Caucasus until 1403.

-Throughout the years marked by foreign incursions, Shirvan in modern Azerbaijan was ruled by the Shirvanshahs (an ancient Persian title for Shirvan rulers) from a single family, the Yazidid dynasty, who broke free from the Persian Abbasid caliphate.
-They ruled Shirvan as vassals to Timur, but became autonomous from the 8th to the 14th centuries.
+Throughout the years marked by these foreign incursions, Shirvan in modern Azerbaijan was ruled by the Shirvanshahs (an ancient Persian title for Shirvan rulers) from a single family, the Yazidid dynasty, who broke free from the Persian Abbasid caliphate.
+They ruled Shirvan as vassals to Timur, but became autonomous, ruling from the 8th to around the 16th centuries.
 The state Baku (which today is Azerbaijan’s capital and largest city) grew to become a prosperous trade centre in the 15th century.